WeMake-AI/gateway/cookbook/use-cases/smart-fallback-with-model-optimized-prompts.md

 ## 1. Import and Authenticate Portkey SDK

-Start by importing Portkey SDK into your NodeJS project using npm and authenticate by passing the Portkey API Key.
+Start by importing Portkey SDK into your NodeJS project using bun and authenticate by passing the Portkey API Key.

 ```js
 import { Portkey } from 'portkey-ai';